Best Mechanical Keyboards Under $100

 Pros

-- Hall effect switches — adjustable actuation
+- Hall effect switches with adjustable actuation

 - Aluminum case